Optimal frame designs for multitasking devices with weight restrictions: Introduction

 In \cite{BF} the authors showed that under some normalization conditions, $\FP(\cF)$ provides an scalar measure of the spread of the eigenvalues of $\cF$.
 More explicitly, the authors showed that the minimizers of $\FP$ among sequences $\cF=\{f_i\}_{i\in\I_n}$ for which $\|f_i\|=1$, $i\in\I_n$, are exactly the $n/d$-tight frames.
 It is worth pointing out that these minimizers are also optimal for transmission through noisy channels (in which erasures of the frame coefficients may occur, see \cite{BodPau,HolPau}).

-\pausa In some applications of frame theory, we are drawn to consider frames $\cF=\{f_i\}_{i\in\I_n}$ such that $\|f_i\|^2=\alpha_i$, $i\in\I_n$, for some prescribed sequence $\alpha=(\alpha_i)_{i\in\I_n}\in (\R_{>0})^n$.
+\pausa In some applications of frame theory, we are drawn to consider frames $\cF=\{f_i\}_{i\in\I_n}$ such that $\|f_i\|^2=\alpha_i$, $i\in\I_n$, for some prescribed sequence $\alpha=(\alpha_i)_{i\in\I_n}\in (\R_{>0})^n$; this is known as the (classical) frame design problem.
 In practice, we can think of frames with prescribed norms as designs for encoding-decoding schemes to be applied by a device with some sort of energy restrictions (e.g. a device with limited access to energy power): in this case, control of the norms of the frame elements amounts to control the energy needed to apply the linear scheme.

 \pausa It is then natural to wonder whether there are tight frames with norms prescribed by $\alpha$.
 This question has motivated the study of the frame design problem (see \cite{Illi,Casagregado,CFMP,CMTL,ID,DFKLOW,FWW,KLagregado} and \cite{FMaP,FMP,MR0,MRiS1,MRS13,mrs2,mrs3} for the more general frame completion problem with prescribed norms).
 It is well known that in some cases there are no tight frames in the class of sequences in $\C^d$ with norms prescribed by $\alpha$; in these cases, it is natural to consider minimizers of the frame potential within this class, since the eigenvalues of the frame operator of such minimizers have minimal spread (thus, inducing more stable linear reconstruction processes).
 These considerations lead to the study of optimal designs with prescribed structure.
 In \cite{CKFT}, the authors compute the structure of such minimizers and show it resembles that of tight frames.